-The Niagara Region Official Plan prescribes an annual residential intensification rate of at least 25% for all lands within Pelham's Urban Settlement Areas, this policy target is also reflected in the Pelham Official Plan.
+The Niagara Region Official Plan prescribes an annual residential intensification rate of at least 25% for all lands within Pelham's Urban Settlement Areas.
 The proposed development will contribute to meeting this target.

 Policy 1.1.3.4 states appropriate development standards should be promoted which facilitate intensification, redevelopment, and compact form, while avoiding or mitigating risks to public health and safety.